What should I look for in a remodeling contractor?

 I'm getting back estimates and there are big differences in pricing.
 Why is this?

 Generally, pricing from different contractors, based on a set of plans and specifications, should be somewhat similar.
-One big factor in pricing from a contractor is how much overhead the company has.
+One big factor in pricing from a contractor is the overhead.
 Obviously, the larger the operation, the larger the overhead.
 Conversely, the "man working out of his truck" has much lower overhead.
 Both operations have their place and can service larger or smaller projects efficiently respective to how they are set up.

 Our overhead is kept relatively low by focusing on our core project range and being ultra-efficient.
 Like most legitimate general contractors, we have necessary business expenses such as insurance, equipment, transportation, office expenditures, etc.